 We suggest the sauteed squid strips with artichoke and spinach, served with risotto and a selection of vegetables, and the Swiss ossobuco with vegetables and garlic sauce.

-The Spaghetti & Pasta Factory is a large restaurant, set over three floors of a converted 18th century Valaisan chalet, but which nevertheless offers good service.
+The Factory, previously known as the Spaghetti and Pasta Factory, is a large restaurant, set over three floors of a converted 18th century Valaisan chalet, but which nevertheless offers good service.

 £$€¥ Starters range from CHF9.50 (broschette) to CHF27 (Smoked salmon trout with orange glaze and cabbage salad).
 Pizzas start at CHF17.50 (margarita), with pastas ranging from CHF24 (Penne all’arrabbiata) to CHF39 (linguine with giant prawns).
 Meat and fish range from CHF36 (calf's liver) to CHF49 (180g fillet of beef).
 Desserts start at CHF7.50 (fruit tart).
 Wine is available by the glass, with bottles starting at CHF42.